Plumsail/forms-docs/source/how-to/provision.rst

 This article will help you provision Form from one site to another programmatically, using Visual Studio and our NuGet package.
 First of all, you do need both Lists to be identical, perhaps deployed programmatically, otherwise this method won't work as intended.
-Second of all, forms do need to be exported first.
-This is the recommended practice in any case, to store backup forms in case of emergency.
+Second of all, forms need to be exported first - this is not mandatory and you can retrieve forms from the old site.

 Export the form
 --------------------------------------------------